tendermint/coding/go/coding_standard.md

    * Make use of table driven testing where possible and not-cumbersome
      - [Inspiration](https://dave.cheney.net/2013/06/09/writing-table-driven-tests-in-go)
    * Make use of [assert](https://godoc.org/github.com/stretchr/testify/assert) and [require](https://godoc.org/github.com/stretchr/testify/require)
-   * Name the test `package X_test` to make ensure the code gets tested through the public API.
+   * Use `package X_test` in the test file to ensure the code gets tested through the public API.
 See [this issue](https://github.com/tendermint/coding/issues/4) for background.
  * For Bash testing:
    * Checkout [shunit2](https://github.com/kward/shunit2) and [bats](https://github.com/sstephenson/bats)
    * In general, bash testing should be kept to a minimum.